History of ballet: Ballet During the Cold War in U.S.

+In 1963, Lincoln Kirstein's American Ballet which was the first ballet made in America achieved significant success, thanks to the support of the Ford Foundation, which established George Balanchine's neoclassical style as a prominent national institution.
+By examining the cultural diplomacy efforts of the New York City Ballet, it became apparent that Balanchine occupied a favorable position within the networks formed between the government, private and corporate foundations, and the arts during the cultural Cold War, however, the collaboration between the ballet company and the government is complex, as the artists often held distinct political motivations from the state.
+The Cold War had a transformative shift in arts funding, organization, and management on the belief in the societal influence of art that had been nurtured in the 1930s.

+Ballet performances were sometimes infused with political symbolism during the Cold War.
+Choreographers and dancers used the medium to express political ideas or comment on societal issues.
+These performances had the potential to start discussions and debates about politics, society, and the role of art in shaping public opinion.
+Overall, the exposure to ballet during the Cold War influenced American culture by expanding artistic horizons and introducing new styles. and techniques.
+It contributed to the development of American ballet companies, the growth of dance education, and the popularization of ballet as an art form in the United States.

 Neoclassical ballet

 George Balanchine is often considered to have been the first pioneer of what is now known as neoclassical ballet, a style of dance between classical ballet and today's contemporary ballet.
 Tim Scholl, author of From Petipa to Balanchine, considers Balanchine's Apollo (1928) to be the first neoclassical ballet.
 It represented a return to form in response to Serge Diaghilev's abstract ballets.
 Apollo and other works are still performed today, predominantly by the New York City Ballet.
 However, other companies are able to pay a fee for performance rights to George Balanchine's works.

 Frederick Ashton is another prominent choreographer associated with the neoclassical style.
 Three of his works have become standard pieces in the international repertoire: Sylvia (1952), Romeo and Juliet (1956), and Ondine (1958), the last of which was created as a vehicle to showcase Margot Fonteyn.